iamovrhere/fbtheirtime/README.md

-A facebook greasmonkey/userscript to show their local time.
+A facebook greasemonkey/userscript to show their local time.

-A more indepth write up can be found [here](http://myprojects.ovrhere.com/userscripts/#fb-their-time).
+A more in-depth write up can be found [here](http://myprojects.ovrhere.com/userscripts/#fb-their-time).

 ##LICENSE

 ###MIT LICENSE

-Copyright (c) 2014 Jason J.
+Copyright (c) 2014 - 2015 Jason J. (iamovrhere)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal